xmhbbovru/multilingual-multimerge/c/README.md

 ../common/runtests.py ./testmmergemain >testdata.txt
 Rscript ../common/commonanalyze.R >Rout.txt

+testdata.txt and the second two lines in Rout.txt will contain data such as that in timing.txt.
+The graphs in pdf files will show the relation of actual data to fitted formulas.

 testmmergemain has a main function that calls testmmerge_main. checktestmmerge defines a check testing framework test; it too has a main function, that via check (version 0.9.8-2 installed) calls testmmerge_main.

-testdata.txt and the second two lines in Rout.txt contain data that with slight reformatting, makes the time table in the comments in testmmerge.c.
-The graphs in pdf files show the relation of actual data to fitted formulas.

 To run runvalgrind, install valgrind 3.7.0